10 Surprising Facts About Peter Dinklage

 The modern man of Game of Thrones’s ancient world, the solitary railroad enthusiast of The Station Agent, the non-elf of Elf.
 Peter Dinklage is one of a kind.
 A leading man with strength, vulnerability, and a cartoonishly thick head of hair, he has delivered a slew of memorable roles marked by a sardonic sense of humor.
-He also managed to survive an eight-season bloodbath in Westeros, and is celebrating his 50th birthday on June 11, 2019.
+He also managed to survive an eight-season bloodbath in Westeros.

-1. His first taste of acting came in fifth grade.
+1. Peter Dinklage's first taste of acting came in fifth grade.

-Like more than a few of his colleagues, Peter Dinklage caught the acting bug as an adolescent, appearing in a lead role in a performance of The Velveteen Rabbit in fifth grade.
+Like more than a few of his colleagues, Peter Dinklage—who was born in Morristown, New Jersey, on June 11, 1969—caught the acting bug as an adolescent, appearing in a lead role in a performance of The Velveteen Rabbit in fifth grade.
 “When you get your first solo bow, that feels pretty good,” Dinklage told People.
 Despite its lack of rabbits, he also credited watching Sam Shepard’s True West in 1984 as a major inspiration to pursue acting as a profession.

-2. He refused to play stereotypical roles—even when money was tight.
+2. Peter Dinklage refused to play stereotypical roles—even when money was tight.

-4. His mom told him he was going to lose the Golden Globe to Guy Pearce.
+4. Peter Dinklage's mom told him he was going to lose the Golden Globe to Guy Pearce.

 Before Dinklage won the Golden Globe for Game of Thrones in 2012, he spoke with his mom back in New Jersey, who told him, “Have fun, but have you seen Mildred Pierce?
 Guy Pearce is so good.
 He’s gonna win.”
 He wryly noted how moms keep us all humble.